 The recording is automatically uploaded to the recording owner’s OneDrive for Business account, in the Recordings folder.
 It is accessible on the top folder level.
 Follow these instructions to download and install OneDrive for Business.

-All other attendees have view access only.
+All internal attendees who were either originally invited or added during the meeting have view access only.
 A link is automatically shared with these attendees.
 External parties do not have access to recordings.
 The meeting recorder or organiser therefore need to give them access.
+They can only view the chat and transcript for the part of the meeting they attended.

 Channel meetings take place in a channel or team and are accessible to all team members.